How to Setup Prometheus Using Helm Chart On Kubernetes?

 export POD_NAME=$(kubectl get pods --namespace monitoring -l "app.kubernetes.io/name=prometheus,app.kubernetes.io/instance=prometheus" -o jsonpath="{.items[0].metadata.name}")

-To perform port forward, use the following command.
+To perform port forwarding, use the following command.

 kubectl --namespace monitoring port-forward $POD_NAME 9090